The Attration of Branson, Missouri

 If you come to Branson, you simply can’t miss the shows.
 They’re the heart and soul of the city.

-• Sight & Sound Theatre – Known for its larger-than-life Biblical productions like Jesus and Queen Esther, this theater experience feels like stepping into a story brought to life on stage.
+Sight & Sound Theatre – Known for its larger-than-life Biblical productions, this theater experience feels like stepping into a story that brings the show to your seat.

 Silver Dollar City